Start here if you are new – Introductory information to help you understand CSU travel regulations and responsibilities relating to Travel Services

 - 75% if employed at least 6 months but less than 12 months

 - 50% if employed at least 12 months but less than 18 months

 - 25% if employed at least 18 months but less than 24 months

 About Student Travel

 Pertains only to students not employed as a Student Assistant.
-Student Assistants participating in student travel must submit a separate travel request so as to be covered by employee insurance.
+Student Assistants participating in student travel must submit a separate Concur Travel Request so as to be covered by employee insurance.